NavidAhmadiii/BuyFlow/README.md

-This is an exercise project that I wrote during my internship in IELTS ways series These codes are for implementing a shopping cart as well as products.
+This is an exercise project that I wrote during my internship in IELTSways Academy These codes are for implementing a shopping cart as well as products.

 The APIs I wrote for this project are as follows: